 Being unwanted, unloved, uncared for, forgotten by everybody, I think that is a much greater hunger, a much greater poverty than the person who has nothing to eat.
 Mother Teresa Kwaku Michael is a 7-year-old scavenger and urban miner who spends his days cannibalizing from e-waste on the margins of Agbogbloshie, Ghana.
 Child Poverty Images […]

 Informal electronic waste (e-waste) recycling at Agbogbloshie is a major source of livelihood for thousands of the urban poor around the Old Fadama slum area.
-However, the primitive recycling of e-waste at Agbogbloshie contaminate the landscape, releasing toxic materials such as cadmium, lead, mercury, chromium, dioxins, and furans into the soil, air, and groundwater.
-The […]
+However, the primitive recycling of e-waste at Agbogbloshie contaminates the landscape, releasing toxic materials, including cadmium, lead, mercury, chromium, dioxins, and furans, into the soil, air, and groundwater.
+The problem […]

 Let me return to the poverty in which I was born, and gain a livelihood by the labour of my hands… The Literary Panorama, and National Register, Volume 9 by charles taylor Ghana eased its coronavirus lockdown on April 20, 2020, after 3 weeks of partial restrictions on movements in Kumasi and Accra, Ghana’s capital city.
 While things are […]

 Rural-urban inequalities drive thousands of young people to flee Ghana’s agricultural heartlands to cities in search of economic opportunities every year.
 Many of them end up in urban slums and in hazardous work, where the harsh environment changes them from fine-looking laboring young men to sun-burnt, wrinkled old men.
 The harsh environment changes them from […]